skvark/SailKino/README.md

 TODO:

-- date selection
-- language selection
-- settings view?
+- pulley item in single event/events listing: settings (area selection [done], how many days forward to fetch shows for a event, language selection)
-- filter/search function
+- pulley item in events listing: filter/search function
 - links to imdb/rotten tomatoes and points?
-- icon and other images for Harbour
-- about page
+- about page (pulley item in setting view)
-- ???

 Some sample images from current state: